model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 ## Code Generation using ChatGPT
 We demonstrate the three tasks with a toy problem of writing a Rust function to compute the average of two integers.

-Let's start our first task: writing code using a prompt with ChatGPT.
+Let's start our first task: **writing code using a prompt with ChatGPT**.
 For the toy problem, the prompt is also very simple and straightforward.

 ```